-Our mission is to meet the nutritional and special needs of older adults and other eligible populations in order to help them maintain their independent lifestyles.
+Our mission is to meet the nutritional and social needs of those we serve so that they can maintain safe and independent lifestyles.

-A Rhode Island where all seniors live nourished lives with independence and dignity.
+A Rhode Island where all seniors live well-nourished lives with independence and dignity.

 Commitment to Diversity, Equity and Inclusion